 Pole Barns Are Durable

 A pole barn’s posts transmit lateral wind loads on the walls to the ground.
-This allows it to remain steady against severe weather.
-This style of construction also allows the structure to remain intact during a fire, as opposed to completely collapsing.
+This enables the building to remain firm even against rough weather.
+It also helps to keep the building intact in a fire instead of collapsing.

 Serving customers from Pullman to Bonners Ferry and Wenatchee to Western Montana, including Spokane, Coeur D’Alene, Cheney, Pullman, Sandpoint, Wallace and the surrounding area since 1998